 Karissa is our front office coordinator.
 She has been with us since January of 2009.
 Karissa is often the client's first contact when calling or visiting the practice.
 She is a proud Mama and Gammy.
 When not spending time with her family and friends, Karissa enjoys traveling, photography, interior design, fashion, playing card/board games, and being actively involved at her church.
 She is a bonding thread between client, patient, doctor and staff.
 Karissa has been a wonderful asset to our clinic.

-Sigman Veterinary Clinic is proud to employ licensed veterinary technicians (LVT’s) as the first line of medical support to our veterinarians.
-Licensed veterinary technicians complete a two or four year course of study in veterinary medicine at a school that has been accredited by the American Veterinary Medical Association (AVMA) as well as pass the Veterinary Technician National Exam (VTNE).
+Sigman Veterinary Clinic is proud to employ registered veterinary technicians (RVTs) as the first line of medical support to our veterinarians.
+Registered veterinary technicians complete a two or four year course of study in veterinary technology at a school that has been accredited by the American Veterinary Medical Association (AVMA) as well as pass the Veterinary Technician National Exam (VTNE).
 After graduating and passing the VTNE the candidate applies for licensure through the State Veterinary Board.
-To keep up to date with licensure and the latest advancements and techniques, LVT’s are required to participate in continuing education courses each year.
+To keep up to date with licensure and the latest advancements and techniques, RVTs are required to participate in continuing education courses each year.
 All veterinary technicians work under the supervision of a licensed veterinarian.
 Our veterinary technicians assist the doctors to the fullest possible extent to help improve the quality of care given to the patients and to aid the doctors in achieving greater efficiency by relieving them of technical work.
-Their focus is on patient care, collecting blood samples, placing IV catheters, taking radiographs, administering and monitoring anesthesia, performing dental prophys, and nursing care.
+Their focus is on patient care, collecting blood samples, placing IV catheters, taking radiographs, administering and monitoring anesthesia, performing dental cleanings, and nursing care.
 Veterinary technicians are the heart of the veterinary team.

 While every position within the veterinary practice team is important, veterinary assistants play a pivotal role, literally.